 \section{Multi-Modal Conditioned Gestures Synthesis Baseline}

 In this section, we propose a baseline that inputs all the modalities for generating vivid, human-like conversational gestures.
-The proposed baseline, Cascaded Motion Network (CaMN), is shown in Fig. \ref{fig:fig5}, which encodes text, emotion condition, speaker identity, audio and facial blendshape weights to synthesize body and hands gestures in a multi-stage, cascade structure.
-The semantic relevance is adopted as loss weights to make the network generate more semantic relevance gestures.
+The proposed baseline, Cascaded Motion Network (CaMN), is shown in Figure \ref{fig:fig5}, which encodes text, emotion condition, speaker identity, audio and facial blendshape weights to synthesize body and hands gestures in a multi-stage, cascade structure.
+In addition, semantic relevancy is adopted as a loss weight to make the network generate more semantic-relevant gestures.
 The text, audio and speaker ID encoders network selection are referred to \cite{yoon2020speech} and customized for better performance.
 All input data have the same time resolution as the output gestures so that the synthesized gestures can be processed frame by frame through a sequential model.
-The gesture and facial blendshape weights are downsampled to 30 FPS, and the word sentence is inserted padding tokens to correspond to the silence time in the audio.
+The gesture and facial blendshape weights are downsampled to 15 FPS, and the word sentence is inserted with padding tokens to correspond to the silence time in the audio.